dusk-network/docs-public/src/content/docs/operator/node-setup/upgrade-node.md

 ```
 If you already have DUSK staked, wait until the chain starts producing blocks.
 You can check [our explorer](https://testnet.apps.dusk.network/explorer/) to see if the chain is progressing or when it will produce the genesis block.

-5. If you do not have testnet DUSK, request nDUSK from the faucet.
-A guide can be found [here](/operator/nocturne/testnet-faucet).
+1. If you do not have testnet DUSK, request nDUSK from the [faucet](/operator/guides/testnet-faucet).

-6. Stake your nDUSK:
+2. Stake your nDUSK:
 ```sh
 rusk-wallet stake --amt 1000 # Or however much you want to stake
 ```